Get

 • Gabapentin is more effective when combined with analgesics.
 After a while, you can remove the analgesics and give your cat only Gabapentin (for long-term use).

-• You should administer Gabapentin 2 hours after oral administration of antacids and not earlier because it will prevent the absorption of Gabapentin, making it less effective.
+• You should administer Gabapentin 2 hours after oral administration of antacids because they may prevent the absorption of Gabapentin, making it less effective.

 • Do not stop Gabapentin suddenly if your cat has been taking it for a long time for epilepsy, as withdrawal seizures may occur.
-It is recommended to gradually reduce the dose of Gabapentin within 2–3 weeks.
+It is recommended to gradually reduce the dose of Gabapentin within a few weeks.

 • Use Gabapentin with caution in cats suffering from kidney or liver failure.